Minnesota Twins minor league players: Andrew Cossetti

 Andrew Cossetti (born January 31, 2000) is an American professional baseball catcher in the Minnesota Twins organization.

 Cossetti grew up in Eagleville, Montgomery County, Pennsylvania, and attended La Salle College High School.
-He was named the Player of the Year by The Philadelphia Inquirer as a senior after batting .449 with seven home runs, 12 doubles, 34 runs scored, and 36 RBIs.
+He was named the Player of the Year by The Philadelphia Inquirer as a senior after batting .449 with seven home runs, 12 doubles, 34 runs scored, and 36 RBI.
 Cossetti played college baseball at Saint Joseph's for four seasons.
-As a senior, he batted .327 and set school records with 19 home runs and 65 RBIs.
+As a senior, he batted .327 and set school records with 19 home runs and 65 RBI.

 Cossetti was selected in the 11th round by the Minnesota Twins in the 2022 Major League Baseball draft.
 After signing with the team he was assigned to the Florida Complex League Twins.
 Cossetti began the 2023 season with the Fort Myers Mighty Mussels.
 He was named the Florida State League Player of the Month for April.